 To maintain a level head amid tremendous uncertainty, experts advise keeping focused on what matters most: Reminding yourself you are still a skilled teacher, even if teaching looks different than it used to.
 To cope, regularly remembering the reasons “why you became a teacher,” or the students’ lives you touched, may ease feelings that you have no control over your life, writes Kelly McGonigal.

 Don’t be so hard on yourself, either, says Vicki Davis, a director of instructional technology in Albany, Georgia, who keeps an “Atta Girl” folder of nice notes she’s received over the years, along Pinterest boards of “happy triggers” that lift her spirits during hard times.
-And Mylien Duong, a senior research scientist at Committee for Children, suggests keeping a gratitude journal (like this electronic one available for educators), which research shows can reduce stress.
+And Mylien Duong, a senior research scientist at Committee for Children, suggests keeping a gratitude journal, which research shows can reduce stress.

 When it comes to students, Sherine Aboelezz, a former high school English teacher and now college writing instructor for Georgetown University, uses a similar approach.